1965 in the Vietnam War: November

-Photojournalist Dickey Chapelle dies from a shrapnel wound caused by a VC booby-trap while on patrol with a Marine platoon during Operation Black Ferret, a search and destroy operation 16 km south of Chu Lai.
+Photojournalist Dickey Chapelle died from a shrapnel wound caused by a VC booby-trap while on patrol with a Marine platoon during Operation Black Ferret, a search and destroy operation 16 km south of Chu Lai.
 She became the first female war correspondent to be killed in Vietnam, as well as the first American female reporter to be killed in action.